tygamvrelis/oil_lamp/README.md

 in his berth his tormented eyes roll round the place, and this thus far successful fugitive finds no refuge for his restless glance.
 But that contradiction in the lamp more and more appals him.
 The floor, the ceiling, and the side, are all awry.
 ‘Oh! so my conscience hangs in me!’ he groans, ‘straight upwards, so it burns; but the chambers of my soul are all in crookedness!’
+(83)

+speaks of a Turkish Mosque built in honour of Jonah, in which Mosque was a miraculous lamp that burnt without any oil.
+(558)

-Herman Melville, Moby Dick (1851).
+Herman Melville; Moby Dick (1851).
 ```
 ```
-  One prime thing was this,--he was always there--
+  One prime thing was this,--he was always there-- (12)

   It is, of course, an indispensable part of a scrivener’s business to verify the accuracy of his copy, word by word.
 Where there are two or more scriveners in an office, they assist each other in this examination, one reading from the copy, the other holding the original.
+(6)

-Herman Melville, Bartleby, The Scrivener (1856).
+Herman Melville; Bartleby, The Scrivener (1856).
 ```